 Washington, Feb.
-1 .- At the opening of the Senate's session Mr. Rawlins (Utah) rose to a question of personal privilege and to make a personal inquiry.
-"I have noticed," said he, "in the Record of the last week frequent references to myself and intimating that if I had taken pains to do so, I might have revealed certain things as to the domestic affairs of citizens of my state and perhaps as to the moal status of a memmake is whether such allusion to a memtesies and privileges of this body, and whether it would be within the privileges of a member of the Senate to reply to such allusions."
-"The parliamentary inquiry I wish to make is whether such illusion to a member of this body is a breach of the courtesies and privileges of a member of the Senate to reply to such allusions."
-The chair (Mr. Frye) held that if any senator should begin an attack upon any member of the House, the chair would call him to order, but he said it was for the Speaker of the House to determine what action he should take in such circumstances.
-Mr. Rawlins said his silence should not be taken as an admission of the truthfulness of the statements made. statements made.
+1 .-- At the opening of the Senate's session Mr. Rawlins (Utah) rose to a question of personal privilege and to make a personal inquiry.

+"I have noticed," said he, "in the Record of the last week frequent references to myself and intimating that if I had taken pains to do so, I might have revealed certain things as to the domestle affairs of citizens of my state and perhaps as to the moal status of a memmake is whether such allusion to a memtesies and privileges of this body, and whether it would be within the privileges of a member of the Senate to reply to such allusions."
+"The parliamentary inquiry I wish to make is whether such illusion to a member of this body is a breach of the courtesies and privileges of a member of the said his spience should not be taken as an admission of the truthfulness of the statements made.
 Mr. Pettigrew offered a resolution that a paper entieled "The Philippine commission," be printed as a public document.
-He asked that it lie on the table until tomorrow morning.
-Mr. Pettus (Ala.) offered a resolution calling on the secretary of the navy for. instruction as to why he declined to supply the court of claims with the information as to naval courts martial.
-The resolution went over under objeccountry authorized to enlist or send men from the United States to South Africa.
-Second, no money has been appro- There Looks priated for the purpose of sending men to South Africa.
-"Third, any person desiring to go to South Africa, must do so at his own ex-pense.
-The cost from New York to South Africa is about \$200.
-It would be udvisable for every person going out there to take an additional \$200 or \$300 to provide for any possible contingen-cies that might arise after arriving "Fourth, the Orange Free State con-sulate has no late news from the Orange Free State government, as all communication has been cut off since war was declared."
-As few of those who would like to go to the kopje and veldt have \$500, fully \$9 per cent of them will remain at Growth of the Mutual Life.
+He asked that it lie on the table with temerase maning table until tomorrow morning.
+Mr. Pettus (Ala.) offered a resolution calling on the secretary of the navy for instruction as to why he declined to supply the court of claims with the information as to naval courts martial.
+The resolution went over under objec-